 Short Message service can be broken down into Mobile Originated (MO) and Mobile Terminated (MT) short message service.
 The element linking the two is called Short Message Service Centre (SMSC).
-MO short messages are routed to a Short Message Service Interworking MSC using MAP that has a HLR like the GMSC for circuit switched calls.
+MO short messages are routed to a Short Message Service Interworking MSC using MAP that has a vendor specific interface to an SMSC.
+The delivery of short messages to the recipient takes place using the MT service.
+The SMSC hands a short message to a SMS Gateway MSC.
+This Gateway MSC makes the same kind of query to HLR like the GMSC for circuit switched calls.